damontecres/Wholphin/README.md

 ### Upgrading the app

-After the initial install above, the app will automatically check for updates which can then be installed in settings.
+After the initial install above, the app will automatically check for updates.
+The updates can be installed in settings.

 The first time you attempt an update, the OS should guide you through enabling the required additional permissions for the app to install updates.

 ## Compatibility

-Dolphin requires Android 7.1+ (or Fire TV OS 6+) and Jellyfin server `10.10.x` (tested on primarily `10.10.7`).
+Requires Android 7.1+ (or Fire TV OS 6+) and Jellyfin server `10.10.x` (tested on primarily `10.10.7`).

 The app is tested on a variety of Android TV/Fire TV OS devices, but if you encounter issues, please file an issue!